Investigative Summer STEM Program at Newman University

 - See below for directions regarding where to mail or email your supplemental materials

-- Applications must be submitted by May 8, 2015 for guaranteed consideration.
-Selected participants will be notified by May 22, 2015.
+- Applications must be submitted by May 4, 2019 for guaranteed consideration.
+Selected participants will be notified at the time of application processing.

 - To make science a fun and exciting opportunity through an investigative laboratory approach.

-- To broaden students' scientific interests and inform them of opportunities and challenges in science and medicine.
+- To broaden students' STEM interests and inform them of opportunities and challenges in science and medicine.